timm/shortr/etc/src/docs/design.md

 In reply to the last para, I offer my own experience where the trade-off was not "explanation or performance".
 Rather, by exploring concepts of XAI I can actually make the while system better, faster, easier to understand.
+People are clever, as Davenport and Beck remind us, but they  have fixed and limited attention spans which they  hoard and use sparingly.
+Herbert Simon say that humans  use heuristic "short cuts" that let them satisfy the demands of their work, just enough before rushing off to their next task.
+Once such short-cut is the "cue"; i.e. a small range of some variable that most effects the outcome.
+Feature extraction and weighting  is the process of finding those cues.
+This code can be summarized as "the hunt for 'cues'".

+(Another short-cut is sampling; i.e. don't look at everything, just a few things.
+There are many ways to sample and this code exploits them allL random, reservoir, extreme)

-For example. here I offer explaninable semi-supervised multi-objective optimization XAI, in just a few hundreds lines of code:
+From all that I have distilled all that down to the following XAI algorithm for semi-supervised multi-objective optimization XAI, in just a few hundreds lines of code:
 - PASS1 (guess): eval two distant items on multi-objective criteria.
        Prune everything nearest the worst one.
 Recurse on rest.
 - PASS2 (guess again): do it again, using better items from first pass.